iFR-ACSO/TAC25-Inf-MPC/README.md

 For the full-horizon NMPC formulations (Ipopt, RTI), the terminal set is also pre-computed, i.e., the maximum stable level set, which can be found in `full_MPC_IPOPT/termIngredient_full.m`.
-After the simulations run, plots from all runs are generated and `.mat ` files.
+The level set is manually set in the simulation script.
+After the simulations run, plots from all runs are generated and `.mat ` file of the whole workspace is stored.
 Due to the larger size, the `.mat` files are post-processed.
 You can find the full workspace `.mat` in the [DARUS repository](https://doi.org/10.18419/DARUS-5297).
 The post-processed `.mat` results are stored in the main folder.

 ### Folder Structure